 Our Sustainable Community Project (SCP) in Adansi South District of Ghana is the first community-led circular economy waste management project in Ghana.
 Our aim to create a local circular economy model by mid-2020 that can be replicated in other communities.
 We want to create a zero waste model in the long term.
 As our community students say “Waste is not waste until it is wasted”.

-- Charcoal Briquette: Producing briquette from agricultural waste as a replacement for wood fuel.
+Charcoal Briquette: Producing briquette from agricultural waste as a replacement for wood fuel.
 The traditional charcoal production from wood is leading to large scale deforestation and threatening the ecological health of the forest ecosystem.
-Additionally, cooking with wood fuel is affecting the health of women due to the high amount of smoke from burining wood.
+Additionally, cooking with wood fuel is affecting the health of women due to the high rate of indoor air pollution resulting from burning wood.

 The Pilot in Cape Coast